 The Partnership's primary needs for cash are for operating expenses, drilling and recompletion expenditures, future dismantlement and abandonment costs, distributions to Investing Partners, and the purchase of Units offered by Investing Partners under the right of presentment.
 To the extent it has discretion, the Partnership allocates available capital to investment in the Partnership's properties so as to maximize production and resultant cash flow.
-The Partnership had no outstanding debt or lease commitments at December 31, 2015.
-The Partnership did not have any contractual obligations as of December 31, 2015, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
-The Partnership has recorded a separate liability for the present value of this asset retirement obligation as discussed in the notes to the financial statements included in this annual report on Form 10-K.
+The Partnership had no outstanding debt or lease commitments at December 31, 2016.
+The Partnership did not have any contractual obligations as of December 31, 2016, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
+The Partnership has recorded a separate liability for this asset retirement obligation as discussed in the notes to the financial statements included in this annual report on Form 10-K.

 During each of the last three years, the Partnership had modest cash outlays for oil and gas property additions as it did not participate in any new drilling projects.
-The Partnership participated in three recompletions at South Timbalier 295 in 2015 and one in 2014.
-The Partnership paid cash settlements for ARO liabilities totaling \$0.5 million in 2015 and \$0.2 million in each of 2014 and 2013.
+The Partnership participated in a recompletion project at Ship Shoal 258/259 in 2016 and three recompletion projects at South Timbalier 295 in 2015.
+The Partnership paid cash settlements for ARO liabilities totaling \$0.3 million in 2016, \$0.5 million in 2015, and \$0.2 million in 2014.

-Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.1 million in 2016 for recompletion activity and approximately \$0.5 million for plugging and abandonment costs.
+Based on preliminary information available to the Partnership, it anticipates capital expenditures will be approximately \$0.2 million in 2017 for recompletion activity at South Timbalier 295.
+Final abandonment activity for removal of the platforms at North Padre Island 969/976, which was originally expected to occur during 2016, has been deferred until 2018.
 Such estimates may change based on realized oil and gas prices, drilling results, rates charged by contractors or changes by the operator to their development or abandonment plans.